bluestar/wp-plugin-info-card/readme.txt

 This plugin uses the TinyMCE API to improve UI and make inserting shortcodes easier!

-* NEW feature (added in 2.2): Layout option added, LARGE template added.
-* NEW feature (added in 2.2): You may now provide a list of slugs (comma-separated) in your shortcode slug parameter, WPPIC will randomly choose one item from the list on each page refresh.
-* NEW Beta feature (added in 2.2): You may now easily overload the plugin rendering.
-You need to create a new "wppic-templates" folder into your theme folder, then copy the template you want to overload from the WP Plugin Info Card "wppic-templates" folder.
-* NEW Beta feature (added in 2.2): You may now create your own template file.
-You need to create a new "wppic-templates" folder into your theme folder, then copy the template file "wppic-template-plugin-large.php" or "wppic-template-theme-large.php" from the WP Plugin Info Card '/wppic-templates' folder.
-Rename the file as "wppic-template-plugin-NEWTEMPLATE.php" or "wppic-template-theme-NEWTEMPLATE.php", edit it as you go, and add your own CSS rules.
-Finally, call your new template by adding the following parameter in your shortcode: layout="NEWTEMPLATE"

 **Please ask for help or report bugs if anything goes wrong.
 It is the best way to make the community benefit!**

 [CHECK OUT THE DEMO](http://b-website.com/wp-plugin-info-card-for-wordpress "Try It!")

-= Shortcode parameters =
+= [wp-pic] Shortcode parameters =

 * **type:** plugin, theme (default: plugin)
 * **slug:** plugin slug name - Please refer to the plugin/theme URL on wordpress.org to determine its slug: https://wordpress.org/plugins/THE-SLUG/
 * **layout:** template layout to use - Default is "card" so you may leave this parameter empty.
-Available layouts are: card, large (default: empty)
+Available layouts are: card, large & wordpress (default: empty)
 * **scheme:** card color scheme: scheme1 to scheme10 (default: default color scheme defined in admin)
 * **image:** image url to replace the default image or logo(default: empty)
 * **align:** center, left, right (default: empty)